Snowiiii/Pumpkin/docs/about/benchmarks.md

 Here, common Minecraft servers are compared against Pumpkin.

-> [!NOTE]
-> All tests have been ran multiple times to guarantee consistent results.
-> All players did not move when spawning, only the initial 8 chunks were loaded.
-> All servers used their own terrain generation, no world was pre-loaded.

-> [!IMPORTANT]
-> `CPU Max` is usually higher with one player is as the initial chunks are being loaded.

 > [!CAUTION]
 > **This comparison is unfair.** Pumpkin currently has far fewer features than other servers, which might suggest it uses fewer resources.
 > It's also important to consider that other servers have had years for optimization.